The Children’s Park

 Jacques Le Moyne Living History Encampment

-In addition to the Jacques Le Moyne Encampment, we are expanding this educational offering to include other local heritage groups to tell their story!
+In addition to the Jacques Le Moyne Encampment, we have expanded this educational offering to include other local heritage groups to tell their story!
+This is a fabulous way to learn about our community in honor of Tallahassee’s Bicentennial!

 Specialty Vendors